rogov-dvp/ChatBot-COSC-310/README.md

 Language: ``` JavaScript ```

 ### Why JavaScript
-Due to the small enough scale of the project, writing it in JavaScript provides us to establish a website to host our chatbot and develop an aesthetic UI with it; Meanwhile, we are still able to implement the same code we would have used in a programming language.
+JavaScript has enough to tools to build the same chatbot that we would have made with a programming langauge but with additional perks.
+Writing it in JavaScript provides us to easily integrate into a hosted website and develop an aesthetic UI.

 ### Input Examples:
 Try to ask these statements to chatbot!